-All 2018 EMPG Statements of Work and Budgets will require final approval by SEMA senior leadership.
+All 2021 EMPG Statements of Work and Budgets will require final approval by SEMA senior leadership.
 Subrecipients will be notified by their EMPG Grants Specialist should any component of the EMPG Program application require additional information.
+All applicants will have a risk assessment completed to determine financial stability, quality of management systems and ability to meet management standards, history of performance in managing federal awards, reports and findings from audits, and ability to effectively implement statutory, regulatory, or other requirements.